MUDMapBuilder/MUDMapBuilder/README.md

 # About
 MUDMapBuilder is utility to generate map images for MUDs(Multi-User Dungeons) areas.

+It is intended to be used by MUD owners, who want to add the cartography section to their sites and generate many maps quickly.

-If you would like to see samples of its work, then download [ROM_Maps.zip](https://github.com/rds1983/MUDMapBuilder/releases/download/0.1.0/ROM_Maps.zip)
+If you would like to see samples of MUDMapBuilder work, then download [ROM_Maps.zip](https://github.com/rds1983/MUDMapBuilder/releases/download/0.1.0/ROM_Maps.zip)
 It contains png map images for the stock ROM areas.

 # Installation